libp2p/docs/content/concepts/address-discovery-and-advertisement.md

 - The network interface addresses a node explicitly listens on/binds to.

-- The node’s publicly visible addresses(“observed addresses”) it learns from other peers using the Identify protocol.
+- The node’s publicly visible addresses(“observed addresses”) it learns from other peers using the [Identify][spec_identify] protocol.
 This is especially relevant if the node is behind a NAT.

 - Relay addresses a node builds up after connecting to public Relay servers if it discovers it’s not publicly dialable.